Progress updates by progressr are designed to work out of the box

 argument, because the above solution is more powerful and more

-flexible, e.g. we have more control on progress updates and their
+flexible, e.g. we have more control over progress updates and their

 messages.
 However, if you prefer the traditional plyr approach,